Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

-In reality, we don't know what $\gamma$ value is good in advance, so a screening over [0, 1] is needed, and for each trial $\gamma$ value, we attempt both $Q_1(z_j,\alpha)$ and $Q_2(z_j,\alpha)$ (see Algorithm \ref{algorithm: ApproxEigen}).
-We might have several successful approximations so we take their average for the final $(\hat{\lambda}_j)_1^q$.
-Figure \ref{fig6} shows $\log(\lambda_j)$ and $\log(\hat{\lambda}_j)$ (both transformed to [0, 1]) for the examples demonstrated through Figures \ref{fig2} to \ref{fig5}.
-The approximation is almost perfect for small $p$ (which is not surprising because smaller $p$ means fewer eigenvalues to guess).
-As $p$ increases, the approximation starts to deviate from the truth but is still accurate on both ends (which is important since the quality of heuristic bounds mainly relies on good approximation to extreme eigenvalues).
-Figure \ref{fig7} displays the approximated redf and the heuristic upper bound $\maxrhohat$ (on top of Figure \ref{fig2}).
-Clearly, $\maxrhohat$ is closer to $\maxrho$ than $\maxrho^*$ and hence a tighter upper bound.
+In reality, we don't know what $\gamma$ value is good in advance, so we do a grid search in [0, 1], and for each trial $\gamma$ value, we attempt both $Q_1(z_j,\alpha)$ and $Q_2(z_j,\alpha)$ (see Algorithm \ref{algorithm: ApproxEigen}).
+We might have several successful approximations, so we take their average for the final $(\hat{\lambda}_j)_1^q$.
+Figure \ref{fig6} shows $\log(\lambda_j)$ and $\log(\hat{\lambda}_j)$ (both transformed to range between 0 and 1) for the examples demonstrated through Figures \ref{fig2} to \ref{fig5}.
+The approximation is perfect for small $p$ (which is not surprising because a smaller $p$ means fewer eigenvalues to guess).
+As $p$ grows, the approximation starts to deviate from the truth, but still remains accurate on both ends (which is important, since the quality of the heuristic upper bound $\maxrhohat$ mainly relies on the approximation to extreme eigenvalues).
+Figure \ref{fig7} displays (on top of Figure \ref{fig2}) the approximated {\REDF} and the resulting $\maxrhohat$.
+Clearly, $\maxrhohat$ is closer to $\maxrho$ than $\maxrho^*$ is.
+Thus, it is a tighter bound.
+(More simulations of $\maxrho$, $\maxrho^*$ and $\maxrhohat$ are conducted in Section \ref{section: Simulations for heuristic upper bound}.)

+In summary, to get the heuristic upper bound $\maxrhohat$, we first apply Algorithm \ref{algorithm: ApproxEigen} to compute $(\hat{\lambda}_j)_1^q$ for approximating {\REDF} \eqref{eqn: redf}, then apply Algorithm \ref{algorithm: root-finding} to solve the approximated {\REDF} for $\maxrhohat$.
+Both steps are computationally efficient at $O(p)$ cost, as they do not involve matrix computations.
+Thus, the overall computational cost of the heuristically improved interval $[\minrho^*, \maxrhohat]$ remains $O(p^2)$.
+The computation is also fully automatic.
+In the first step, all variable inputs required by Algorithm \ref{algorithm: ApproxEigen}, namely $q$, $\lambda_1$, $\lambda_q$ and $\bar{\lambda}$, can be obtained during the computation of the wider interval $[\minrho^*, \maxrho^*]$.
+In the second step, we can automate Algorithm \ref{algorithm: root-finding} by using $(\minrho^* + \maxrho^*)/2$ for the initial $\rho$ value, and bounding the size of a Newton step by $\delta_{\max} = (\maxrho^* - \minrho^*)/4$.